Gunth15/Epoll-implementation-comparison/README.md

 ## Zig implementation

+It was very easy and enjoyable to write test in Zig.
+Especially since test is just a keyword.

 ### Mistakes

 There was a lot of mistakes I made.
 Some of the most notable was not using `* const` when I should have and not utilizing Zig generics to their full potential until I really got the hang of them while I was implementing my thread pool and trying to avoid using dynamic dispatch.